crazy-canux/blog_pelican/content/Python/PSL_Python.md

     [Deprecated]exc_value
     [Deprecated]exc_traceback

+Static objects:

     # 静态对象
-    float_info -- a dict with information about the float inplementation. long_info -- a struct sequence with information about the long implementation. maxint -- the largest supported integer (the smallest is -maxint-1) maxsize -- the largest supported length of containers. maxunicode -- the largest supported character
+    float_info -- a dict with information about the float inplementation. long_info -- a struct sequence with information about the long implementation. maxint -- the largest supported integer (the smallest is -maxint-1). maxsize -- the largest supported length of containers. maxunicode -- the largest supported character
     builtin_module_names -- tuple of module names built into this interpreter